platomik/mie-paa/2/README.md

 *Notes*

 Obviously the BFS algorithm gives the smallest depth in the solution tree.
 Because at every step the BFS algorithm generates all possible sequences.
 But it takes huge time (sometemes) and such heuristic algorithm based on prioritzation will give time improvement at the expense of perfect solution.
-It make sense when we need  to find solution faster.
+It makes sense when we need  faster solution.

-### Description of the heuristic 2 (divide et impera)
+### Description of the heuristic 2 ("Divide et impera")

 We can try one more algorithm to compare it with heuristic priority algorithm and the BFS algorithm.
 This algorithm could be derived from the BFS algorithm.
 We can simply fill one bucket from the rest.
 Than we put this bucket aside and never use it later.
-So our task adds up to finding solution for the N-1 buckets, because 1 bucket is ready.
+So our task adds up to finding solution for the *n-1* buckets, because *1* bucket is ready.

 Let's compute time complexity for both algorithm the BFS and "Divide et impera".
-The BFS at each step produces n^2+n children.
-But "Divide at impera" (n-1)^2+n-1=n^2-n.
+The BFS at each step produces *n^2+n* children.
+But "Divide at impera" *n^2-n*.
 It means 2n less at every step.
-For our experiments with 5 buckets we can compute the difference 1st step BFS: 30 outcomes; DaI: 20 outcomes;
+For our experiments with 5 buckets we can compute the difference

+	1st step BFS: 30 outcomes; DaI: 20 outcomes;
 	2nd step BFS: 900 outcomes; DaI: 400 outcomes;
 	3rd step BFS: 2700 outcomes; DaI: 8000 outcomes;

-For sure that is rough numbers and many factors is not included (i.e. duplication).
+For sure that is rough numbers and many factors are not included (i.e. duplication).
 But it shows dynamic and this algorithm has right to existence.

 Interesting question - which bucket to choose as the first one?
 Suggestion to choose bucket with the max capacity makes sense.
 Because the bucket with the max capacity is fill harder.
 But here another game with priorities is appeared.